Art Department Celebrates Winter and Sp/Su 2020 Graduates

 Over the next several weeks, the Art Department will be highlighting graduating students from the department in various ways—a few students were interviewed, some submitted final projects, some tagged us in photos.
 While this does not substitute for a face-to-face graduation ceremony, we found we could not let this moment pass without highlighting our Creative Warriors and all they have accomplished over the years!
 Visit the Commencement page for more graduation celebrations!

-The James Pearson Duffy Department of Art and Art History is pleased to feature Creative Warrior Angel Buckens.
-Angel is a senior in the Interior Design and Industrial Design programs and is set to graduate this Winter 2020 semester.
+The James Pearson Duffy Department of Art and Art History is pleased to feature Creative Warrior Evelyn Hoey, BFA Art, Fibers, one of three generations to graduate from WSU in Winter 2020!

-The Art Department wishes to thank Kalianne Lewis, BA English W'20, for interviewing Angel for this article.
+The Art Department wishes to thank Kalianne Lewis, BA English W'20, for interviewing Evelyn for this article.

 For more graduation celebrations, visit the Art Department Facebook and Instagram pages over the coming weeks!
 If you are graduating this Winter or Sp/Su 2020 semester and would like to participate, email Art Department Academic Advisor Avanti Herczeg at firstname.lastname@example.org.